Good Week @ 996Outpost.com

 Re: Good Week @ 996Outpost.com

-You are a good Dad.5chn3ll wrote: ↑Tue Sep 20, 2022 10:49 am Pee Pee Eye blew out his other rear knee on Saturday during a spirited round of the zoomies - stupid ol' dog - and it was touch and go for a bit.
+5chn3ll wrote: Tue Sep 20, 2022 10:49 am Pee Pee Eye blew out his other rear knee on Saturday during a spirited round of the zoomies - stupid ol' dog - and it was touch and go for a bit.
 The pain made him ill, and he has a history of hemorrhagic gastritis (he starts barfing up blood).
 It was a disgusting weekend involving much laundry, but he's doing better after two days of boiled chicken breast and white rice.

 He's still alert and tail-waggy...and if I have to build him a butt-trailer, so be it.